Frigidaire Portable Air Conditioners

 Comparison primer

-Before we can compare Frigidaire models to models by other brands in each respective BTU size class, we first need to talk about the two types of specified cooling capacities.
+Before we can compare Frigidaire models to models by other brands, we first need to talk about the two types of specified cooling capacities.

 The first type is the standard type that you’re likely already familiar with and the one referenced in Frigidaire model numbers – 8,000, 10,000, etc. BTUs.